-In the meantime in North America, South America and Africa thousands of kilometers of DC lines just got completed or are being built as we speak without using polymers, and in quite a number of cases composite insulators were not even allowed to bid.
-At the same time, DC field experience results show excellent performance of toughened glass insulators with more than 40 years of service already demonstrated.
+In the meantime in North America, South America and Africa, thousands of kilometers of DC lines just got completed or are being built without polymers, and in quite a number of cases composite insulators were not even allowed to bid.
+At the same time, DC field experience and results from tests on samples removed from old lines show excellent performance of toughened glass insulators with more than 40 years of service already demonstrated.